CostaBru/knapsack/README.md

 This work contains the list of algorithms, performance analysis and reports:

 - An exponental algorithm that has the polynominal time\space runtime for unbounded 1-0 knapsack problem.
-The comparison of the state of art Nemhauser-Ullmann Algorithm [12] with that one.
+The comparison of the Nemhauser-Ullmann Algorithm [12] with that one.

 - An exponental algorithm for abstract up to ``T`` dimensions unbounded 1-0 knapsack problem.